 - WYNYARD James Muir Community Centre 39 Hogg St Child Health Centre

-Our all-time favourite for cleanliness and privacy is Burnie Marine Tce carpark.
+Our all-time favourite for cleanliness and privacy is the Burnie Marine Tce carpark.

-Metro buses have daily buses all around the city and surrounds.
+Metro buses have daily buses all around the city and surround.
 You will find many coach companies travelling along North West routes to and from Devonport.
 Taxis are everywhere but can be expensive.
-Best option is to either higher a car or utilise the public Metro buses.
+The best option is to either hire a car or utilise the public Metro buses.
 Tassielink (Phone 1300 300 520) has a bus service that operates from Burnie to Hobart, Launceston and other places in Tasmania.
 Redline Coaches (Phone 1300 360 000) has a bus service that operates from Burnie to Hobart, Launceston and other places in Tasmania.

 If you are travelling through the North West with plans to head West or to the far North West Corner, the following travel times will assist.

 The Following are times travelling from Burnie to:

 RV Dump Points - Caravan Parks Tasmania has compiled a list of recommended green, environmentally friendly locations in order to protect Tasmania's environment.
 You can see their compiled list here.
 For the West Coast area, they have listed the following: Burnie Public Dump Point Devonport Cabin & Tourist Park Arthur River Public Dump Point Arthur River Gardiner Point Lookout Cooee Sales Yards Dump Point Smithton Public Dump Point Ulverstone Apex Caravan Park Ulverstone BIG4 Holiday Park Ulverstone Public Dump Point Latrobe Dump Point Sisters Beach Dump Point Stanley Car Park Tatlows Beach Wynyard Solid Waste Transfer Station